BobDotCom/oprf-asset-updater/README.md

 ### Step 5
 Now your repo is set up!
 Once per day, your repository will check for changes from the oprf repository, and if there are any compatible changes, it will update your assets.

 Occasionally, incompatible changes will be made.
 You should check from time to time, making sure you aren't out of date.
-If an incompatible change is made, you will need to make sure your aircraft is ready fo the changes, then create a manual workflow run (See [Step 4](#step-4)), and select the "major" option.
+If an incompatible change is made, you will need to make sure your aircraft is ready for the changes, then create a manual workflow run (See [Step 4](#step-4)), and select the "major" option.

 ## Advanced Usage
 The following is an extended example with all available options.